It has been a year since I started this blog. My children and I have read over 200 math picture books and found 35 magical math books among them.

 Magical math book: A math book that inspires wonder, excitement, and/or delight for both reader and listener.

 The both in the definition was key.
 Some books my children loved, but I found difficult to get excited about because of mathematical errors or their didactic tone.
-And vice versa, some books I found lovely, but my children found tiresome and boring.
+And vice versa, some books I found lovely, but my children found boring.
 The books on our booklist were magic for both my children and me.

 Over the next year, in addition to sharing new magical math books, I’d also like to revisit some of our older posts in an effort to clarify this definition by compiling and sharing a list of magical math book ingredients.